-7. Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature
+8. Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-"THAT subject to Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad, approval be and is hereby given to the Company and/or its subsidiaries ("the Group") to enter into recurrent related party transactions of a revenue or trading nature ("RRPT") with the related party(ies) as set out in Section 3.1 of the Circular to Shareholders of the Company dated 29 April 2016 ("the Circular") provided such transactions are:-
+"THAT subject to Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities (Ordinary Resolution 8) Berhad, approval be and is hereby given to the Company and/or its subsidiaries ("the Group") to enter into recurrent related party transactions of a revenue or trading nature ("RRPT") with the related party(ies) as set out in Section 3.1 of the Circular to Shareholders of the Company dated 28 April 2017 ("the Circular") provided such transactions are:-

-- (a) Necessary for the day-to-day operations; - (b) The transactions are in the ordinary course of business and are on normal commercial terms which are not more favourable to the related parties than those generally available to the public; and - (c) Not prejudicial to the minority shareholders of the Company.
+- (a) Necessary for the day-to-day operations; - The transactions are in the ordinary course of business and are on normal (b)commercial terms which are not more favourable to the related parties than those generally available to the public; and - Not prejudicial to the minority shareholders of the Company.
+(C)